BIOP/abba-documentation/docs/source/tutorial/2_registration.md

 At each step of the workflow, you can save the current state of your work (as long as no job is being processed).

-To save your project, you can click, in the top menu bar `File > ABBA - Save State (+View)`.
+To save your project, you can click, in the top menu bar `File > Save State (+View)`.
 An `.abba` extension will be automatically added to the filename.
 This abba file in fact a set of text files zipped together.

 All files are text files, which are fast to save and rather small (in comparison to the images...).
 So do not hesitate to save multiple successive files all along your workflow.
 Consider your work done when you have obtained regions in QuPath, but the ABBA state file has less guarantee on the long term.

 To open a project where you left it, it is compulsory to close ABBA session and restart it.
-Once restarted, click in the top menu bar `File > ABBA - Load State (+View)`, and select your previously saved `.abba` file.
+Once restarted, click in the top menu bar `File > Load State (+View)`, and select your previously saved `.abba` file.

 :::{warning}
 If you move your image files, your qupath project, or the other files associated to the state file, ABBA may not be able to find your images because absolute file path are used.
 If you opened images from a QuPath project, fix URIs in QuPath first before reopening ABBA.